Master of Science in Preneurship for Regenerative Food Systems

 - develop practical projects in an interdisciplinary team together with different organisations and will know how to implement such projects.

-The programme begins with the Navigation module and is then structured around the following four segments: Agro Food Project, Regenerative Preneurship, Agro Food Technology & Systems, and Individual Skills.
+The programme, with a total of 90 credits (ECTS), begins with the Navigation module and is then structured around the following four segments: Agro Food Project, Regenerative Preneurship, Agro Food Technology & Systems, and Individual Skills.
 Over four semesters you will attend compulsory and elective modules.
 During the Disruption Days, you will gain insights into disruptive topics outside of your everyday studies.

 Our navigation module allows the development of basic skills relevant to master-level studies and at the same time enables students to find a common orientation at the beginning of the master's programme.
 Apart from this, students crate their individual study design during this module and form teams for the Agro Food Project.